Interpretability and Generalization Bounds for Learning Spatial Physics: Conclusion

 While our theory required a priori knowledge of how the dataset was constructed, our results suggest that extracting generalized scientific knowledge may require new methods capable of compensating for these limitations by discovering the underlying subspace of the data.
 We propose this methodology to be an evaluation benchmark on future development of learning physics.
-As we have seen that even the Poisson equation can pose a challenge, we recommend that future proposals for PDE learning techniques measure cross-set generalization on Poisson data. \ifdefined\arxiv \else The code for constructing datasets and replicating experiments is contained in the supplementary material and will be publicly available at \emph{<url placeholder for double-blind submission>}. \fi \paragraph{Limitations} This work is an initial theoretical exposition of the newly discovered behavior, and leaves many questions open.
-We only performed the exploration and proved theorems on a single differential equation to focus on demonstrating the result across different models.
-Future work should extend this analysis to more complex physical systems and ML models, and construct a similar evaluation on real-world data.
-We do not currently have any recommendations for how to solve the lack of generalization; we leave this challenge open to future research to utilize the proposed evaluation method to improve existing techniques and innovate for learning of physical systems.
+As we have seen that even linear DEs can pose a challenge, we recommend that future proposals for DE learning techniques measure cross-set generalization.